-Where to go
+Where to go?

 There are many saunas, wellness resorts and thermal in the Netherlands, but not all of them are great, to my humble opinion.
 Feel free to share your sauna tips via a comment at the bottom of this page!
 These are personal tips I would tell a friend or family member.
 Once you spend some more time in the Netherlands, or simply look for something different, somewhere to relax, escape from the buzzing streets and canals in Amsterdam for once, and go to the sauna!
-And yes, you’ll go nude.
+And yes, you’ll have to go nude.

-Thermen Bussloo in Voorst at National Park De Hoge Veluwe is my absolute favorite.
+Thermen Bussloo in near Apeldoorn at National Park De Hoge Veluwe is my absolute favorite sauna in The Netherlands.
 A luxury sauna and wellness resort where you can easily spend an entire weekend.
 Enough facilities not to get bored, and with a fabulous hotel connected.
 So it’s kind of a big place, which is not always favorable, yet the staff here has a nice personal approach and serves great food.

-What happens during aufguss is that the so-called ‘aufguss meister’ pours water mixed with essential oil on top of the sauna stove, sometimes also a bucket of ice.
-He or she then directs the hot and scented steam around towards the guests by waving with a towel or flag, often with relaxing music on the background.
-Usually this ritual is repeated about three or four times, after which the session ends outside, where everybody can cool down and receives a piece of fruit.
+What happens during aufguss is that the so-called ‘aufguss meister’ pours water mixed with essential oil on top of the sauna stove, often along with a bucket of ice.
+He or she then directs the hot and scented steam around the sauna towards the guests by waving with a towel or flag, often with relaxing music on the background.
+Usually this ritual is repeated about three or four times in one session, after which everybody goes outside, where you can cool off and often you also receive a piece of fruit like slices of oranges.

 Fort Resort Beemster

-Fort Resort Beemster is beautifully located in an old fort at UNESCO World Heritage Site the country side of the Beemster, less than 20 km north of Amsterdam.
+Fort Resort Beemster is beautifully located in an old fort at UNESCO World Heritage Site at the country side of the Beemster, less than 20 km north of Amsterdam.
 The mix of a historic building with thick brick walls, modern yet warm design and some Asian elements such as big Buddha statues and rusty Chinese lanterns, provide a great atmosphere.
-As the name already reveals, Fort Resort Beemster is also a hotel, with another excellent restaurant for clothed visitors.
-A great wedding location too!
+Nice food too.

 SpaSereen brings you right into nature with its wonderful location at the Maarsseveense plassen (lake) close to Utrecht.
 Swimming pool, footbath, herbal baths, whirlpools, salt water baths, caldarium, lounge cabin with lake view, biosauna with color therapy, Himalaya chrystal salt stone cabin (with a beautiful authentic door), Turkish steam bath, sauna with fire place, wave cabin, infra-red cabin, waterfall cabin, lavender cabin, Marrakech cabin, garden, a great restaurant, beauty treatments… SpaSereen has everything a great wellness should have.